gartner/zf2rapid/docs/tutorial-create-controller-plugin-view-helper.md

             // add controller plugin code here
         }
     }

-## Create a factory for a controller plugin

-If you want to create a factory for an existing controller plugin you just need to specify the name of module and controller plugin and optionally the project path:

-    $ zf2rapid create-controller-plugin-factory Shop CalcBasket

-The following tasks are executed when creating a new controller plugin:

- * Check if module exists
- * Check if controller plugin exists
- * Creating controller plugin factory class
- * Updating controller plugin configuration

-The factory `CalcBasketFactory` will be placed in the same path as the controller plugin and is readily configured for your needs.
+The created factory `CalcBasketFactory` will be placed in the same path as the controller plugin and is readily configured for your needs.
 You only need to get the dependencies you want and pass them to your controller plugin.